 Christoforo continues to go on and on about how stupid he thinks the customer is, never once sensing the irony in challenging the intelligence of a customer while only having a passing understanding of the joys of punctuation.

-Karhulik sent an email to the customer and included Christoforo stating that this was unbelievable, and that if Christoforo had a booth at PAX it would be cancelled.
+Karhulik sent an email to the customer and included Christoforo, stating that this was unbelievable, and that if Christoforo had a booth at PAX it, would be canceled.
 Not to be outdone, Christoforo really decided to go all-in at this point.
-He insulted PAX East as a whole, then in a later email dropped a prophetically stupid line, “watch the way you talk to people you never know who they know it’s a small industry and everyone knows everyone.”
+He insulted PAX East as a whole, then in a later email dropped a prophetically stupid line: “Watch the way you talk to people you never know who they know it’s a small industry and everyone knows everyone.”

 Christoforo fired off a few more dandies that will live on as memes long after this debacle is forgotten.
 He did eventually send an apologetic email, but Krahulik ignored it, which earned threats of retribution.
 For the entire email thread, head on over to penny-arcade.com.

 The non-apology apology